comob-project/snn-sound-localization/paper/sections/Delays section/Delays.md

 (u_{1i}(t) - u_{2i}(t))^2 = u_{1i}(t)^2 -2*u_{1i}(t)*u_{2i}(t) + u_{2i}(t)^2
 $$

+The synaptic delay learning method, employing Dilated Convolutions with Learnable Spacings, operates by delaying spike trains through a 1D convolution featuring a single non-zero element, equivalent to the synaptic weight, positioned at the appropriate delay value.
+A distinctive aspect of this method lies in its utilization of Gaussian interpolation to identify the optimal delay.
+This approach is crucial because delay values are discrete, making them challenging to learn via backpropagation.
+However, employing interpolation overcomes this obstacle, facilitating the learning of delays with weights through backpropagation through time in arbitrarily deep SNNs.
+As we have implemented the method precisely as described in the original paper (with the exception of hyperparameters), we direct the reader to the original paper for a comprehensive understanding\citealp{HHM2023}.
 ### Results and discussion

 In this section, the problem complexity is increased up to 36 output units spanning an IPD range of ${[-90,~85]}$ with a step of ${5^o}$.
 Employing the DDL to solve such a task leads to the spike raster plots shown in Fig. 3.